 Why do some people choose to get a divorce from bed and board instead of an absolute divorce?

 Now we come to the question of why anyone would choose to obtain a divorce from bed and board instead of an absolute divorce.
 When one spouse refuses to enter into a separation agreement, divorce from bed and board could be a solution.
 A DBB can settle the rights of the separating spouses.
 The innocent spouse might seek a DBB to eject the spouse accused of marital misconduct from the shared home or to support a claim for alimony, post-separation support, or child support.

 Others choose to obtain a DBB for religious reasons.
 For example, they are unhappy in their marriage but their religious beliefs forbid divorce.
 If a DBB is granted, the marriage is still technically alive, but the spouses are ordered not to live together.

 Contact Emblem Legal

-If you are contemplating obtaining a divorce from bed and board please contact Emblem Legal, PLLC.
+If you are contemplating obtaining a divorce from bed and board please contact divorce attorneys at Emblem Legal, PLLC.
 There are many other important facts that this article does not discuss.
 Additionally, there are several defenses that the guilty spouse may assert which would prevent a divorce from bed and board from being accomplished.